nickp60/annofilt/README.md

 # So what does it do to my assemblies?
-I used a subset of the Enterobase E coli collection, where I downloaded a representative from each Ackman sequence types (~1100 strains).
+I used a subset of the Enterobase E coli collection, where I downloaded a representative from each Acktman sequence types (~1100 strains).

 By default, annofilt checks the annotations at the end of each contig.
 The figure below shows the number of genes searched (2 * number of contigs) in gray, and the number of genes retained is in red.